eash268/spotifyAPI/README.md

 # spotifyAPI
+NO USER INTERFACE.
 Uses the Spotify API and a custom algorithm to find the most similar songs in a playlist.
 Threw this together in a few hours as a proof-of-concept / to play around with the API.

 ## Play around with it yourself:
 1. '$ cd' to the root directory of this project after cloning and run with 'python3 app.py'.